peytoncordero/DRI25/command-line.md

 </Quiz>

 <Keywords>
-- File system (or filesystem)
-Hierarchical method to organize the information in the computers composed of files and folders.

 - Directory
 Cataloging structure that organizes the folders within the file system hierarchy.

 - File
-Resource used to encode data that is storage with a filename
+A unit to store data as bytes on a computer or storage device

+- File system (or filesystem)
+Hierarchical method to organize the information in the computers composed of files and folders.

 -Folder
-Storage spaces that contain files and other folders, allowing to organize the computer.
+A storage space that contains files and other folders.
 </Keywords>

 # Creating files and folders